 The Authority has established and implemented an equipment inventory policy.
 However, based on our review, the policy and procedures appear to be outdated and not followed by Authority personnel.
 The policy also does not include procedures to verify that the equipment values are reconciled to the financial statements/general ledger and disposals are recorded completely and accurately, nor does the Authority have a formal process in place to document the reconciliation.
-During our review of the year end journal entries, we noted the disposals were calculated incorrectly and recorded inaccurately in the system.
-Based on our review of the year end journal entry, we noted that calculation of the disposals was incorrect and only two assets were disposed and recorded as such, when 18 assets should have been disposed.
-However, the Authority corrected the journal entry and subsequently recorded the disposals correctly.
+During our review we noted that a portion of the inventory was physically inspected, however, the reconciliation to the financial statements was not documented.